Speak to a Licensed Sales Agent! Hours: Mon-Fri 7am-5pm CT

 • Has the potential for higher out-of-pocket costs if the need for the uncovered categories occurs

-• Has the fewest individual benefits of the eight standardized Medicare Supplement insurance plans
+• Has the fewest individual benefits of the eight standardized Medicare Supplement Insurance plans

-How much does Medicare Supplement Plan A cost?
+Medicare Supplement Plan A Cost in 2026-2027

-How Pricing Works For This Plan
+How Pricing Works for Medicare Supplement Plan A

 • Community-Rated: Generally, the same monthly premium is charged to everyone who has the Medigap plan, regardless of age.
 Premiums may go up because of inflation and other factors, but not because of your age.

-• Issue-Age-Rated: The premium is based on the age you were when you bought the Medigap plan.
-Premiums are lowered for people who buy at a younger age and won’t change when you get older.
+• Issue-Age-Rated: Your price is based on your age when you first bought the plan.
+It won't go up just because you get older.
 Premiums may go up because of inflation and other factors, but not because of your age.

-• Attained-Age-Rated: The premium is based on your current age, increasing your premium as you get older.
-Premiums are lower when you are younger, but continually increase as you age.
-Premiums may also increase because of inflation or other factors.2
+• Attained-Age-Rated: Your premium starts low but increases every year as you age.
+Premiums may also increase because of inflation or other factors.

 When to Enroll in Medicare Supplement Plans